 When shopping for a supplier, you can check the many tariffs that are offered by electricity suppliers in Spain.
-The Spanish market includes both a regulated tariff (known as the PVPC) and many tariffs available on the free market to suit different consumer types.
+The Spanish market includes both a regulated tariff (PVPC) and many tariffs available on the free market to suit different consumer types.
 See our guide to energy costs in Spain for more information and links to tariff comparison sites.

 Electricity bills in Spain

 Electricity bills can be paid in a number of ways.
 It’s advisable when setting up utilities in Spain to arrange to pay bills by direct debit (transferencia) from a Spanish bank account.
 If you own a holiday home in Spain, you can have your bills sent to an address abroad.
-The move to smart meters will eliminate estimated bills and the worries of paying for more than you’re using, although you should still keep an eye on what you’re paying and look for ways to reduce costs if you feel you’re paying too much.
+The move to smart meters will eliminate estimated bills and the worries of paying for more than you’re using.
+You should still keep an eye on what you’re paying; look for ways to reduce costs if you feel you’re paying too much.

-If you don’t want to pay by direct debit, you can pay bills at a post office, local banks (listed on the bill) or at the electricity company’s office (in cash).
+If you don’t want to pay by direct debit, you can pay bills at a post office, bank, or the electricity company’s office.

 Spanish power supply

 The electricity supply in most of Spain is 220 volts AC with a frequency of 50 hertz (cycles).
-However, some areas still they have a 110-volt supply and it’s even possible to find dual voltage 110 and 220-volt systems in the same house or the same room.
-Note that most appliances, e.g. televisions made for 240 volts, will function with a power supply of 220 volts.
+However, some areas still have a 110-volt supply; it’s even possible to find dual voltage 110 and 220-volt systems in the same house or room.
+Note that most appliances (e.g., 240-volt televisions) work with a power supply of 220 volts.

-There is often a shortage of electric points in Spanish homes, with perhaps just one per room, so multi-plug adapters may be needed.
+There is often a shortage of electric points in Spanish homes, with perhaps just one per room.
+Multi-plug adapters may be necessary.
 Depending on the country you come from, you will need new plugs (enchufes) or a lot of adapters.
 Most Spanish plugs have two round pins.
 Sockets in modern properties may accept three-pin plugs, although few appliances are fitted with three-pin plugs.
-Plug adapters for most foreign electrical apparatus can be purchased in Spain, although it is wise to bring some adapters with you, plus extension leads and multi-plug extensions that can be fitted with Spanish plugs.
+Plug adapters for most foreign devices are available in Spain.
+However, you should bring some adapters with you, plus extension leads and multi-plug extensions that work with Spanish plugs.

 Gas in Spain

-Mains gas is available only in major cities in Spain, although with the piping of gas from North Africa (Algeria and Libya) it may become more widely available.
+Mains gas is available only in major cities in Spain.
+With the piping of gas from Algeria and Libya, it may become more widely available.
 When moving into a property with mains gas, you must contact the local gas distributor to have the gas switched on, the meter read and to have yourself registered as the person on the contract.
-The process is similar as for electricity – each area will have a distributor but you are free to choose your own supplier.
+The process is similar as to electricity; each area has a distributor but you are free to choose your own supplier.
 Several of the electricity providers in Spain offer joint tariffs to cover both electricity and gas.
 The main gas supply companies in Spain are Naturgy (formerly Gas Natural), Enagas and Endesa.

 Since 2008, it is a legal requirement to have all gas appliances in Spanish households serviced and inspected every year.
 If you have a contract with one of the Spanish calor gas suppliers, they can do this for you or it will be done by your local authorised distributor.
 The inspection fee is around €60-70.
 Beware of bogus representatives calling unannounced to inspect appliances.
 It is quite common for people cold calling and claiming to be from a company such as Repsol Butano, saying an inspection is due.
 Their charges are extortionate and some will ask for payment on the spot.
 To avoid getting caught out, check with your gas provider for details of when an inspection is due.